Ser-Custodio/Notes-Memos/docker-auto_formation.md

 With Dockerfiles there are often multiple ways to accomplish the same thing.
 The best method for your case is a matter of balancing Docker conventions, transparency, and speed.
 For example, RUN, CMD, and ENTRYPOINT serve different purposes, and can all be used to execute commands.

 #### RUN
-RUN creates a layer at builmd time.
+RUN creates a layer at build time.
 Docker commits the state of the image after each RUN.
 RUN is often used to install packages into an image.
 In the exemple `RUN apk update && apk upgrade && apk add bash`  tells Docker to update and upgrade the packages from the base image and to install _bash_ into the image.
-_apk_ stands for _Alpine Linux package manager_.
+`apk` stands for _Alpine Linux package manager_.
 If you're using a Linux base image in a flavor other than Alpine, then you’d install packages with `RUN apt-get` instead of _apk_. `apt` stand for _advanced package tool_

 RUN, CMD and ENTRYPOINT can be used in exec form or shell form.
 Exec form uses JSON array syntax like:
 `RUN ["my_executable", "my_first_param1", "my_second_param2"]`.